heaviss/ransomnote/README.md

 ## ToDo
 - normal/bold/italic;
+- live: one param of one random letter changes once a second;
+- word wrapping;
+- don't change case if letter is already in uppercase;
 - border: exists or not;
+- random font;
 - random line height;
-- live: change random parameter of random letter once a second;
-- random font;
+- (when Firefox and Edge support custom components) webcomponent build;
-- random background texture;
+- (maybe) random background texture;
 - (maybe) convert to leetspeak;
-- live: one param of one random letter changes once a second;
-- don't change case if letter is already in uppercase;
-- webcomponent build (when Firefox and Edge support custom components);
-- word wrapping;
+- (maybe 2.0.0) customizable options (user-defined ranges);

 ## Usage